 Adams’ camp believes that her appearance will provide a big boost for the song competition.
 Undoubtedly, Madonna’s fans will flock to the host country.

 “We are in round-the-clock negotiations with Madonna’s people and we hope that in the next few days we will sign her arrival at the Eurovision Song Contest in Israel.”

 Israeli businessman Daniel Benaim, Adams’ business partner, indicated happiness with the progress of the negotiations.

 “I can happily say that there is a green light from the philanthropist Sylvan Adams,” he said, according to the Jerusalem Post.

 “We’re currently… sitting and working out the details, and everything looks good and positive.”

 But the Israeli Public Broadcasting Corporation have yet to confirm the international superstar’s appearance on the show.

 “Currently, we are formulating the artistic performances for the 2019 Eurovision,” a network representative told the Post.

 “When the time comes, we will publish the list of the artists taking part.”

-This weekend, Australians will get to vote in a special selection event held on the Gold Coast to choose the music act we’ll be sending to Israel to compete in Eurovision.
+This weekend, Australians will vote in a special selection event held on the Gold Coast.
+It will choose the act Australia sends to Israel.